asage-me/github.io/pages/github/pages/pages-settings.md

    - Under Custom domain, enter the domain you want to use - whatever you set up in [Set up DNS](/pages/github/pages/set-up-dns)
      - ![Custom domain](/assets/img/github/pages/custom-domain.png)
    - Click Save then wait for the DNS Check to finish
    - Once the DNS check is done a Let's Encrypt certificate will be generated for your custom domain.
 This can take a little bit and sometime the page has to be refreshed before the Enforce HTTPS checkbox is enabled to be toggled.
-Remember to select the setting you need based on if you are proxying the DNS record with Cloudflare [Set up DNS](/pages/github/pages/set-up-dns)
+Remember to select the setting you need based on if you are proxying the DNS record with Cloudflare in [Set up DNS](/pages/github/pages/set-up-dns)
      - ![Enforce HTTPS](/assets/img/github/pages/enforce-https.png)